| Metric | This Period | Prior Year, Same Period | YoY |

 |---|---|---|---|

-This report is an automated financial analysis generated by AI from XBRL earnings release data.
-It does not constitute a recommendation to invest in any particular security.
-Industry benchmarks are reference information compiled by our firm based on publicly disclosed financial statements.
-Investment decisions are your responsibility; consult a professional as needed.
+This report was automatically generated by AI analyzing XBRL financial statement data.
+It does not constitute a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the Company from public financial statements.
+Investment decisions are your own responsibility; consult a professional advisor as necessary.